My name is Sid Good. I offer inclusive and affirmative counselling online to people around the world.

 Psychotherapy and counselling can help with a range of issues, from self-esteem, depression, anxiety and trauma, to issues around identity such as gender, sexuality and race.
 Acknowledging how these issues are linked to and shaped by society and the world around us is an important aspect of LGBTQ+ inclusive and identity affirmative therapy.

 Sessions last 50 minutes and usually take place on a weekly basis.
-The cost per session is on a sliding scale, normally between £75 and £90.
+The cost per session is £90.

 I offer some concessionary slots for those in financial hardship and solidarity slots for those who experience financial hardship and systemic oppression.
 Please contact me for more details and availability.